tekkeon/cdk-nextjs-serverless/README.md

+### :warning: **Serverless has released an official CDK construct for NextJS [here](https://github.com/serverless-nextjs/serverless-next.js/tree/master/packages/serverless-components/nextjs-cdk-construct).
+As such, I am archiving this repo.**

 # cdk-nextjs-serverless

 **cdk-nextjs-serverless** is a Level 3/Pattern construct for deploying NextJS applications to AWS on CloudFront, Lambda@Edge, and S3 for a completely serverless frontend stack.
 Currently, the package supports only CloudFront deployment utilizing the same build process as Serverless Framework's [NextJS at the Edge component](https://www.serverless.com/blog/serverless-nextjs).
 As I continue to develop the project, I plan to support per-page Lambdas and an option for deploying to API Gateway.